LLMO Definition

 Perplexity AISearch-first approach with source citations.
 Always retrieves real-time data.
 Great for tracking which sources get cited.

 Why track all four?
 Each LLM can give different recommendations for the same query.
 Tools like BrandViz.AI monitor your visibility across all four platforms to identify gaps and opportunities specific to each.
+For a full comparison of LLMO tracking tools, see AI Visibility Tools.

 LLMO vs SEO: Key Differences